cloudaware/compliance-policies/ce/ca/aws/iam/delete-expired-server-certificate/description.md

  { "ServerCertificateMetadataList": [] }
 ```

-This means that there are no expired certificates, It DOES NOT mean that no certificates exist.
+This means that there are no expired certificates, It **DOES NOT** mean that no certificates exist.

 ## Default Value

-By default, expired certificates won't get deleted.
+By default, expired certificates will not be deleted.

 ## References